 - Grandparent, stepparent and other non-parent custody and visitation rights: When there are concerns that parents are unfit, we assert custody claims on behalf of grandparents, stepparents and other non-parents who have a parent-child (psychological parent) relationship with the children.
 We seek visitation rights for relatives or other third parties who have an ongoing relationship with the children when the parents have blocked those persons from all contact with the child.
 We also defend the constitutional right of parents to the custody of their own children against unjustified claims of third parties and represent parents who oppose relatives or other third-parties from having contact with their children when the parents do not believe that this contact is in their children's best interests.

-- Dissolution of same sex registered domestic partnerships (known in other states as civil unions): Couples who have registered as domestic partners in Oregon or Washington have the same rights and responsibilities that married persons have under existing state laws in Oregon and Washington, but they do not have the same rights as married persons under federal law.
+- Dissolution of same sex registered domestic partnerships: Even though the U.S. Supreme Court has now recognized the right of all couples to marry, Oregon still has a statute that allows couples to enter into a registered domestic partnership and there are still many same-sex couples in Oregon who are living in registered domestic partnerships.
+The decision of the U.S. Supreme Court does not dissolve these registered domestic partnerships or automatically convert them to marriages.
+Therefore, at least until the Oregon legislature changes the law, those who have entered into registered domestic partnerships have unique legal issues.
+Couples who have registered as domestic partners in Oregon have the same rights and responsibilities that married persons have under existing state laws in Oregon, but they do not have the same rights as married persons under federal law.
 Although the procedure for dissolving a registered domestic partnership is similar to the procedure for dissolving a marriage, couples seeking the dissolution of a registered domestic partnership may need specialized advice in dealing with the unique tax, property division, and parenting issues that may arise as a result of the dissolution of a registered domestic partnership.
 Our family law attorneys have experience dealing with the unique issues and complications that LGBT individuals may encounter when dissolving a registered domestic partnership.